-Due to its success over the past five years we will organize VriThink's Night Out (powered by Pecha Kucha) once again!
-The event will be hosted by our trend platform VriThink! on the 13th of November at the exclusive venue "Rode Hoed (Red Hat)" in Amsterdam.
+For the 8th time in a row we will organize VriThink's Night Out!
+The event will take place on the 18th of November 2019 and is hosted by our trend platform VriThink! at the exclusive venue "Rode Hoed (Red Hat)", an old shelter-church in the city center of Amsterdam.

 During this very stimulating evening the presenters will show 20 slides and discuss each slide in 20 seconds.
 Finally; no more boring lectures or tiring presentations!

 Each year we offer you the experience of a dazzling range of speakers and you are warmly invited as one of our 400+ guests.

 VIDEO LINE-UP OF 2018

 In life both people as well as animals strive for as much stability as possible.
 We all implement this principle in our own way to achieve the intended result.
 Whether it concerns a private business, a drone, a video camera, a caravan, a car or a ship.
 Patrick Noor takes us on a journey and tells about the enormous passion he and his partner Arnold van Aken have for stability of ships and how they got inspired by their predecessors.
 Were these predecessors their former colleagues, friendly competitors or did they find their inspiration somewhere else?
 They will announce "the winner" during this year's VriThink's Night Out!

 THE (RE)DISCOVERY OF RENEWABLE MATERIALS IN THE 21ST CENTURY